senertopaloglu/blog/_posts/2024-01-28-l1-l2-regularisation.md

 title: "L1 and L2 Regularisation, Explained"
 date: 2024-01-28
 ---
-# L1 and L2 Regularisation, Explained

-keeps weights low in neural network. why do this?

 Weight parameters in a neural network can be thought of the importance an input has on the subsequent layers.
 When overfitting, a lot of trust is placed on a network, in other words, values assigned to weights are high.
 Thus, keeping them low can prevent overfitting - this is what L1 and L2 regularisation can help us achieve.